James Perry (luthier): Style and technique

-Perry's workshop went on to produce over 1000 instruments, but, like his brother, Thomas, he would become known for the quality of his violins in particular.
-While his workmanship was generally considered to be quite rough compared to that of his brother, they were said to have an excellent tone.
-Their sweet tone would become particularly favorable with Irish traditional players, some favoring his instruments over those of his brother Thomas.
+Perry's workmanship was considered to be quite rough compared to that of his brother, Thomas', but his instruments were said to have an excellent and remarkably sweet tone.
+Their sweet tone would become particularly favourable with Irish traditional players, some favouring his instruments over those of his brother, Thomas'.
+Notes made by the Kilkenny Archaeological Society in 15 November 1953 remarked that he was a "violin maker of great repute" and that "his violins are still used and cherished by Kilkenny folk".

 Extant instruments

 It is unknown how many instruments Perry produced in his lifetime.
 Some accounts say that he produced some 300 instruments, although this may refer exclusively to stringed instruments.
 There are surviving Perry instruments that are labelled with numbers that exceed 1000.
 It is likely that Perry achieved such a high output by numbering all of the instruments produced by his workshop, including smaller instruments such as flutes, fifes and tenors.
 Perry would have adopted such a numbering system from his brother, Thomas, who also achieved an extraordinarily high output, most likely in the same manner.

 Some of Perry's extant instruments: